ArturSkrzeta/Spark-for-Handling-Big-Data/README.md

   <li>Apache Spark is written in Scala programming language.</li>
   <li>Spark is a memory based solution keeping as much as it can in a Cache RAM - that contriutes to the speed of it.</li>
   <li>Spark can be run both on local machine and within clusters environment in either a local infrastructure or it the cloud (f.e.
 Amazon EC2)</li>
+  <li>The core idea behind Spark is MapReduce which is mapping your data set into a collection of (key, value) pairs, and then reducing over all pairs with the same key.</li>
 </ul>

 <h3>PySpark</h3>